 The Partnership writes cash secured put options in accordance with its investment objectives and strategies.
-The value of the securities and/or cash required to satisfy the options if they were exercised as at December 31, 2020 are presented in the table below.
-There were no put option contracts held as at December 31, 2019.
+The value of the securities and/or cash required to satisfy the options if they were exercised as at June 30, 2021 and December 31, 2020 are presented in the table below.